feighter09/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 ##Persistence

-In this context, persistence is the ability to save data so that when you close an app and reopen it, the data is still there.
+Persistence is the ability of an object to survive past the lifetime of the OS process in which it resides.

 **How to achieve persistence**

+- Should be transparent to application developer
 - Upon activation, load object state from persistent storage
-- Before deactivation, store object state to persistent storage
+- Storing object state on persistent storage before de-activation

 Hold up...
 This sounds like it could be painful...